NCAS-CMS/cfunits/docs/source/contributing.rst

     The cfunits GitHub repository uses ``main`` as the name of its default branch, so you must refer to ``main`` when you need to reference the default branch.
-It is useful to use this as the name of the default branch on your folk, too.
+It is useful to use this as the name of the default branch on your fork, too.

 Clone your fork locally and create a branch: